ErfiDev/hotel-web-app/README.md

 ### Enviroment variables

-if see the .env.example file you can see all neccesary variables and then create a .env file and set all of those
+if see the .env.example file you can see all neccesary variables and then create a .env file and set all of those then see the .yml.example file and create database.yml file and set all neccesary variables

 ### Created by